Cash program for basic needs for Ukrainian refugees in Poland

 Over 3 million Ukrainians have fled their war-torn country ever since Russian aggression began.
 And Poland is the country that has welcomed the majority of these refugees.
 According to the official data from the Polish Border Guard, since the 24th of February over 2,1 million Ukrainians have entered Poland – mainly women and children.
 The Polish Center for International Aid (PCPM) from the very beginning of the war actively helps the Ukrainian civilian population – both in Ukraine and in Poland.

 – The PCPM Foundation has been running a similar aid program for Syrian refugees in Lebanon for 10 years.
 This is the experience that we will use in Lublin and Rzeszów, where we will cover thousands of refugees from Ukraine with humanitarian aid in the form of cash benefits.
 It can be used to buy food and cover basic needs.
-It is worth emphasizing that this program is neither a burden for the Polish budget nor for Polish taxpayers, and is financed by international donors – says Dr. Wojciech Wilk, CEO of the PCPM Foundation and the UN expert on humanitarian crises.
+It is worth emphasizing that this program is neither a burden on the Polish budget nor foolish taxpayers and is financed by international donors – says Dr. Wojciech Wilk, CEO of the PCPM Foundation and the UN expert on humanitarian crises.

 Cash for Work program for Ukrainian refugees and students in Poland